neronerobi343/mcosu-stats-parser/README.md

 - `"outputJsonPath"`: path to the output JSON
     - make sure that the filename itself (e.g. `playerStats.json`) is included in the path.
 - `"osuApiKey"`: more details on how to get a personal API key [here](https://github.com/ppy/osu-api/wiki).
+- `"fetchDelay"`: the amount of milliseconds between each `fetch` call when parsing top/recent scores.
 - `"parseTopScores"`, `"parseRecentScores"`: setting these to `true` will enable parsing (this will _not_ work if there's no API key provided).
 - `"amountTopScores"`, `"amountRecentScores"`: determines how many scores to parse for their respective category.
 - `"countRelaxScores"`, `"countAutopilotScores"`: tells the parser whether or not to count scores with Relax or Autopilot in the PP calculation for player stats.